Keyword Research: How to perform in depth keyword research in 2025

 What is keyword research and why is it important for SEO?

 When done well, keyword research can help you maximise your content creation efforts by ensuring you are writing about what your audience cares about.
-Moreover it allows you to effectively optimise pages on your search consequently reaching your target audience.
+Moreover it allows you to effectively optimise pages for search, consequently reaching your target audience.

 Keyword research gives you insight into: